missjody/loan_calculator/README.md

 ✔ add instructions on how to run program on local machine until we have working prototype deployed

-* finish working with next documentation for setup with express server
+✔ finish working with next documentation for setup with express server

-* make sure form asks for term in years rather than months to make for an easier user experience
-* fix imports after shifting components folder around
+✔ fix imports after shifting components folder around

-* seperate component for doing the math
+✔ seperate component for doing the math

-  * pass values as props
+  ✔ pass values as props

-* set up server
+✔ set up server
-  * serve rates
+  ✔ serve rates

+* contain calculator in a bordered box similar to how work's team did it
+* Change loan selector into a sliding selector
+* update form to match Next requirement
+* grab values from the form and pass to calculator
+* display estimate, button to start completely over
+* does it still work/update if it's not completely refreshed?
 * update css to make it a little box

 stretch goals:

+* write a test or three
 * change form into a seperate reusable component
   * feed questions into this component
 * add additional loan types